pcarbo/kyoto/README.md

 **Important note #1:** Some of the computations take a long time to complete (as long as 15-20 minutes, depending on your computer).
-For this reason, I recommend working in teams of 3-4 so that each member of your team can run the script with different settings, and then you can compare the results you generated with your team members.
-If it easier to work in a team of 2 people, I recommend focusing on the complex trait ("freezetocue"), and save analyses of the Mendelian trait ("albino") for later.
+For this reason, I recommend working in teams (2-4 people) so that each member of your team can run the script with different settings, and then you can compare the results you generated with your team members.
+To save time, I recommend focusing on the complex trait ("freezetocue"), and save analyses of the Mendelian trait ("albino") for later.

-**Important note #2**: R/qtl and QTLRel may not be the best tools for very large genetic data sets (e.g. with more than 100,000 SNPs).
-For larger data sets, other programs written in C or Python will be more suitable for your data set.
+**Important note #2**: R/qtl and QTLRel may not be the best tools for working with very large genetic data sets (e.g. with more than 100,000 SNPs).
+For larger data sets, other programs written in C or Python (e.g. GEMMA) will be more suitable for your data set.
+Also, only the MATLAB version of the varbvs package has been tested on large data sets.

 **Important note #3:** Some of the more involved questions are optional; please focus on the non-optional questions, so that we have time for Part B of the module.
-Later, if there is time we can return to the optional questions.
+Later, if there is time, we can return to the optional questions.

 ####QTLs with and without a polygenic effect